asjadyousaf05/asjadyousafkhan/README.md

 ## Verify in production
 1) Open `https://www.asjadyousaf.online`
 2) Submit the form.
-3) Expect 201 response, Mongo insert, and an email to `EMAIL_TO`.
+3) Expect 201 response, Mongo insert, and an email via Resend to your configured address.
-4) If email fails, check API logs; nodemailer logs SMTP errors and transport verification at startup.
+4) If email fails, check API logs; Resend errors will be logged to stdout.